Skip main navigation

 You are required to answer "yes" to being self-employed if you are self-employed or operating your own business.

 To be eligible for benefits, you must be able, available, actively looking for work, and willing to accept suitable work.
-If it is determined your self-employment prevents you from the requirements, you may be disqualified.
+If it is determined your self-employment prevents you from meeting the requirements, you may be disqualified.

 Income from self-employment is not considered wages and is not deducted from unemployment benefits.

-Go online to https://my.unemployment.wisconsin.gov for information about your benefit account.
+Log on to https://my.unemployment.wisconsin.gov for information about your benefit account.
 For help using online services call (414) 435-7069 or toll-free (844) 910-3661 during business hours.